The Shield (professional wrestling): 2018

+2019

 In January 2019, WWE confirmed that Ambrose had declined to renew his contract, which was to expire in April.
 On the February 25, 2019 episode of Raw, Reigns returned from his leukemia and reunited with Rollins.
 Later that night, they assisted Ambrose during an attack from Elias, Bobby Lashley, Drew McIntyre and Baron Corbin.
 The following week, Ambrose saved Reigns and Rollins from McIntyre, Lashley and Corbin, after which the three performed their signature pose.
 On March 10, The Shield defeated the team of McIntyre, Lashley, and Corbin at Fastlane, which was promoted as the group's final match together.
-At WrestleMania 35, Rollins won the Universal Championship from Brock Lesnar.
-Meanwhile on the card, Reigns defeated McIntyre in a grudge match, while Ambrose was absent from the event.

 Before the formal end of Ambrose's contract with WWE, The Shield made a final appearance during a WWE Network special event called The Shield's Final Chapter.
 In the main event, The Shield defeated Corbin, Lashley and McIntyre, in both the group and Ambrose's last match in WWE.
+Ambrose's contract expired on April 30, and he departed WWE to wrestle for All Elite Wrestling (AEW) and New Japan Pro-Wrestling (NJPW) under his former ring name Jon Moxley.